MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 > * `invoke` workflow is similar to the current `appLinking` workflow.
 > * To maintain consistency, it is recommended to name `Action.Submit` as `Open`.
 > * `websiteUrl` is a required property to be passed in the `TabInfo` object.
-> * Passing a Stage View deep link into an Adaptive Card is not opened in the Collaborative Stage View; Stage View deep link always open to the Stage View Modal.
+> * Passing a Stage View deep link into Adaptive Cards is not opened in the Collaborative Stage View; Stage View deep link always open to the Stage View Modal.
 > * For Stage View to open properly, ensure the URL of the content is within the list of validDomains in your app manifest.
 > * For more information on building cards, see [Cards](../task-modules-and-cards/what-are-cards.md).